raae/queen.raae.codes/content/olavea-emails/2022-01-18-free-focus/index.md

 ---
-title: How did Ola free up his mind to focus on ONE coding step at the time?
+title: How did I free up my mind to focus on ONE coding step at the time?
 While live coding, late at night.
 ---

 ## My Sunday Skill Builder Sessions: